Horizontal or Vertical Lines on HP Laptop Screen

 If any changes are recommended, apply them and restart your laptop for the changes to take effect.

-Solution 5: Perform a Clean Boot
+Method 5: Perform a Clean Boot

 The next step you can take if you are still facing HP laptop lines on the screen is to perform a clean boot.
 Clean boot is a process where we start Windows using a minimum set of drivers and startup programs.
 So, it helps to identify if any third-party applications or startup programs are causing the issue with HP laptops.